UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UL Monroe and its opponents have gone over the current 67.5-point total in three of nine games (33.3%) this season.

-- Arkansas State and its opponents have combined to score more than 67.5 points in four of eight games this season.
+- UL Monroe and its opponents have combined to score more than 66.5 points in three of nine games this season.

+- So far this season, 50% of Arkansas State's games (4/8) have had more combined points than Saturday's over/under of 66.5.

-- The two teams combine to score 47.9 points per game, 19.6 less than the over/under in this contest.
+- The two teams combine to average 47.9 points per game, 18.6 less than the total in this contest.

-- The 79.3 points per game these two squads have surrendered to opponents this season are 11.8 more than the 67.5 over/under in this contest.

-- Warhawks games have an average total of 54 points this season, 13.5 fewer than Saturday's over/under.
+- The Warhawks and their opponents score an average of 54 points per game, 12.5 fewer than Saturday's total.

-- The 66.5 PPG average total in Red Wolves games this season is one point fewer than this game's over/under.
+- In 2021, games involving the Red Wolves have averaged a total of 66.5 points, equal to the set total for this game.

 UL Monroe Stats and Trends

-- UL Monroe has four wins against the spread in nine games this year.
+- In UL Monroe's nine games this year, it has four wins against the spread.

-- The Warhawks covered the spread in their only game when favored by 3 points or more.
+- The Warhawks have been favored by 3 points or more once this season and covered the spread.

-- UL Monroe's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- UL Monroe's games this year have hit the over five times in nine opportunities (55.6%).

 - The Warhawks have 11 giveaways this season, while the Red Wolves have 12 takeaways .